Do you support breast cancer awareness? Custom pins make it easier than ever to spread the word.

 According to NBCAM, “breast cancer is the most common cancer in women in the United States, aside from skin cancer.
 According to the American Cancer Society (ACS), an estimated 192,370 new cases of invasive breast cancer are expected to be diagnosed among women in the United States this year.
 An estimated 40,170 women are expected to die from the disease in 2009 alone.
 Today, there are about 2.5 million breast cancer survivors living in the United States.”

 This disease is prolific and devastating, but the hope is increasing with each passing year.
 Since then the pink ribbon lapel pin has proliferated charity events, conferences, and marathon races designed to promote awareness, increase dialogue and raise funds for the continued research.
 During Breast Cancer Awareness Month each October, people raise money by organizing activities such as theme parties or a “pink day” (when employees wear pink clothing or accessories) at work.

 Lapel pins of pink ribbons can be designed to include the name of a survivor of breast cancer, or in memorium of someone who lost their battle.
-Each pin worn throughout the month of October increasing the knowledge that this is a disease that must be conquered.
-It is encouraged that special interest groups, social groups and workplaces gather together to create their own pink pin in order to support this important cause.
+Each pin is worn throughout the month of October increasing the knowledge that this is a disease that must be conquered.
+It is encouraged that special interest groups, social groups, and workplaces gather together to create their own pink pin in order to support this important cause.